-I think that every photo geek should have a wide-angle lens in their bag.
+Every photo geek should have a wide-angle lens in their bag.
 With a dedicated wide-angle prime we’re able to make images that are simply impossible to make with any other lens.
-For me, there’s no better way to add instant dynamism and visual interest to photography than by shooting the world through a wide bit of glass.
+For me, there’s no better way to add instant dynamism and visual interest to photography than by shooting the world through a wide piece of glass.

-Today we’ll be taking a look at one of the very best wide-angle legacy lenses.
-This lens offers a near-perfect blend of optical ability, build quality, and price.
+I’ve spent the past few weeks with a legacy lens that offers a near-perfect blend of optical ability, build quality, and price.
 It’s Minolta’s MD W. Rokkor 24mm F/2.8, and it might just be the best value in legacy wides today.
-With prices hovering right around $200, and instances of perfect examples selling below $100 at auction, this lens is a truly exceptional value proposition.
+With prices hovering right around $200 and instances of perfect examples selling below $100 at auction, this lens is a truly exceptional value proposition.
 What’s even better than the price are the images it can make.

 Following our definition above and assuming we’re using a 35mm film or full-frame digital camera, which has an image area of 36 x 24mm, a wide-angle lens will be any lens that has a focal length of 36mm or less.
 Going wider still, an ultra wide-angle lens is any lens with a focal length that’s shorter than the short side of a film plane or sensor.
 Again assuming a 35mm or full-frame film or sensor, an ultra wide-angle lens is any lens with a focal length shorter than 24mm.
 The shorter the focal length in millimeters, the wider the lens will be, and the larger field of view one will be able to achieve.